Early Childhood development stages

 Introduction

 Finding the answers to the complicated stages of early childhood development can feel like solving a tricky puzzle in the busy world of parents and school.
-But don’t worry—we’ll clear up these important developmental stages and help you create a safe space that helps kids think positively about the future.
+But don’t worry—we’ll clear up these critical developmental stages and help you create a safe space that allows kids think positively about the future.

 Learning the Value of Early Childhood Development

-As soon as a child is born, their brains start to quickly take in new knowledge, setting them up to keep learning throughout their lives.
-Early childhood development is very important for building a child’s cognitive, emotional, and social skills, which will help them do well in school and beyond.
-When parents and teachers know about these stages, they can make sure that their actions help each child grow at his or her own pace.
+As soon as a child is born, their brains quickly absorb new knowledge, setting them up to keep learning throughout their lives.
+Early childhood development is significant for building a child’s cognitive, emotional, and social skills, which will help them do well in school and beyond.
+When parents and teachers know about these stages, they can ensure that their actions help each child grow at his or her own pace.

 A baby’s first three months are remarkable.
 In this stage, newborns leave the womb and engage with the world.
 They rapidly learn to track moving things and identify faces despite their undeveloped eyesight.
 Beginning to coo and talk and engage with noises starts cognitive development.